Clemapfel/jluna/docs/manual.md

 end
 ```

-We see that jluna assembled a mutable struct type, whose field names and types are as specified.
+We see that jluna assembled a mutable structtype, whose field names and types are as specified.
 Even the order in which we called `add_field` for specific names is preserved.
 This becomes important for the default constructor (a constructor that takes no arguments).
 The default values for each of the types fields are those of an unmodified, default-initialized instance of `T` (`RGBA()` in our case).
 This is why the type needs to be default constructable.

 If we want the type to be implemented in a different module, we can give that module as a `jluna::Module` as an argument to `Usertype<T>::implement`.